Podcast: Play in new window

 - China has 700 million mobile subscribers.
 India’s mobile growth is 20 million per month.
 And Africa has the fastest rate of subscriber growth.
 Adoption of cell phones among the developing world’s rural poor is accelerating.
 By 2013, the GSMA, an industry group, estimates a subscriber total of 6 billion with half of new users in China and India.

-People in developing nations with high mobile growth benefit significantly as cellular expands worldwide.
+People in developing nations with high mobile growth benefit significantly as mobile phone growth expands worldwide.